Beat the Blues & Improve Your Health

 Beat the Blues & Improve your Health

-Life can throw unexpected difficulties, problems and sadness our way.
+Life can throw unexpected difficulties, problems, and sadness our way.
 We live in a culture that is constantly seeking instant gratification and the opportunity to get something for nothing.
-People

 Exercise Helps Beat the Blues & Improve Your Health

-A growing body of literature shows that aerobic routines as well as weight lifting are effective at combating depression.
-Exercise is useful in managing feelings of depression and anxiety for a number of reasons:
+A growing body of literature shows that aerobic routines and weight lifting are effective at combating depression.
+Exercise is useful in managing feelings of depression and anxiety for several reasons:

-- Exercise triggers your body to produce endorphins (feel-good chemicals) allowing you to instantly feel better and happier.
+- Exercise triggers your body to produce endorphins (feel-good chemicals), allowing you to feel better and happier instantly.

 Your diet can actually help beat the blues and improve your health.
 Below is a list of mood-boosting foods: